urimem/web-crawler/README.md

 **Install & Run instructions**
 - Download zip or clone the repository
-- The repository contains intelliJ project file and run configuration
+- The repository contains intelliJ project file and run configuration, for Main class and two tests.
 - You can use intelliJ community edition
 - You will need Java SDK installed (easily installed with the intelliJ wizard)
 - The crawler project has Main class which makes it easy to run as a command line app.